djacobow/pidog2/rpi_lib/flashing/flashing_instructions.md

 You can upgrade the firmware on the PiDog2 directly from a Raspberry Pi with no additional hardware (programmer, etc.)

+You can get a firmware image directly form this repo (in `firmware_images/`, or you can create your own by building the sketch in this repo with the Arduino environment (see `attiny84_sketch/fw_build.md`), or, of course, you can build your own firmware if you like.

 ## Instructions

  1. First, install the avrdude programmer.
 Starting from